calvinhp/2021_7CTOs_BuildingOurCloudCommunityTheDaVinciWay/slides.md

 ::: notes
 End with the Dimmi Dimmi Dimmi quote

+On one page of his notebooks from the early 1480's, you can see he has gotten a new pen and he's just doodling, testing it out, and as his mind wanders free, what does he write?
 :::

 # {.semi-filtered data-background-image="images/head_in_clouds.png"}

 ::: notes

 Keep on dreaming

 Keep your head in the clouds